-Pointer Sisters’ Music ‘Twin’ to Tom Labonge’s proclamation (only wearing very nice lipstick and a difference of everything else) Kate Linder of The Young and the Restless, could only echo the sentiment, “All of their music was so good!
+The top Pointer Sisters’ Musical twin sentiment’ to Tom Labonge’s proclamation (only wearing very nice lipstick and a difference of everything else) came from Kate Linder of The Young and the Restless, who could only echo the sentiment, “All of their music was so good!
 I just like all their songs.
 They were all so great!”

 Singer-who-knows-whereof-she-speaks-Roslyn Kind voiced similar sentiments as she proclaimed, “I loved everything they did,” but still snuck in a few notes of I’m so excited as a not-so-subliminal nod her most superlative associations in all things Pointer.

 West Side Story’s George Chakiris rounded out the trio of *All song enthusiasm in PS Passion* (short for Pointer Sisters, that is) as he proclaimed, “The Pointer Sisters are so fantastic!
 They’re beautiful to look at…the way they’re dressed, the way they move…everything!”